-- Reduce vehicle speed below approximately 20 km/h.

-- Press the brake pedal.

-- The TCS or the ESC operates.
+- Reduce vehicle speed below approximately 20 km/h. - Press the brake pedal. - Press the clutch pedal for more than a few seconds (manual transmission). - The TCS or the ESC operates.

 Resume Stored Speed

 When the cruise control is on and speed is above 20 km/h: